IciCold/Guess-Who-Board-Sim-V2/README.md

 # Guess-Who-Board-Sim-V2
 better engine, dont know about performance though

+go in the master branch to download the exe file

 this is for creating the guess-who board automatically from a set folder of images

 To prepare:
 Step 1: Prepare the folders with the images you wanted
 Step 2: Name the images files with the name you want (keep in mind it will be used later)